armadsen/help.aetherlog.com/README.md

 ## Contributing

 Contributions to help.aetherlog.com are most welcome.
-Whether you'd like to report or fix a mistake, add new content yourself, or simply ask a question, your input is valuable If you'd just like to report a mistake or ask a question, please [open an issue](../../issues/new).
+Whether you'd like to report or fix a mistake, add new content yourself, or simply ask a question, your input is valuable.
+If you'd just like to report a mistake or ask a question, please [open an issue](../../issues/new).
 If you would like to make a change yourself, fork this repo, make the change (see further instructions below for adding new pages), then submit a [pull request](https://help.github.com/articles/using-pull-requests/).
-See [CONTRIBUTING](contributing.md) for more information about contributing to the site.
+See [CONTRIBUTING](CONTRIBUTING.md) for more information about contributing to the site.

 ## Adding a Page